elemel/fungeoneer/chapters/07/you-are-here.md

 Whenever you step onto a P-getter tile, get your position as a number, then push that number onto the stack.
 For a P-setter tile, pop a number from the stack, then set your position to that number.
 As above, this teleports you to the corresponding location.

-You leave the dungeon when your position is negative after a completed step.
+You leave the dungeon when your position is outside the dungeon.
 After how many ticks do you leave the dungeon?

 From here, you can [continue to the answer](../../answers/chapters/07/you-are-here.md).